Creating a healthy, empowered, and educated community through a local Edible & Useful Permaculture Plant Nursery Read more

 18 backers Limited (2 left of 20)

-A bag of Will Holler grown and dried mint tea!Estimated delivery:Ships within the US only
+A bag of Will Holler grown and dried mint tea!Estimated delivery:Only ships to: United States

-A diverse information packet which includes topics like soil, water, soil building and mulching, forest gardening, market gardening, plants, micro-climates, etc.Estimated delivery:Ships within the US only
+A diverse information packet which includes topics like soil, water, soil building and mulching, forest gardening, market gardening, plants, micro-climates, etc.Estimated delivery:Only ships to: United States

 Jonas and Salem will come to your home, place of work, wherever you choose, and play you a song.
 We can serenade you with a sweet lullabye, make you cry a tear in your beer, or rock you like a hurricane (your choice)!
 Limited to donors in the Bloomington area only.
 Once made, pledgee can redeem this prize any time before end of 2013.Estimated delivery: